PoCInnovation/Pool2025/P2P/day01/SETUP.md

 - Then, you can download foundry by running `foundryup`
 - If everything went fine you should be able to use `forge`, `anvil`, `chisel` and `cast`.
-- If you are on macos you will need to install `libusb` with

 ```bash
 brew install libusb